twardokus/v2verifier/README.md

 ## Installing V2Verifier

-**Important:** These instructions must be completed for _each_ PC you wish to use for running V2Verifier experiments.
+To install V2Verifier, follow the general instructions below, as well as the specific instructions for the V2V technology you want to experiment with, for _each_ PC that you will use to run experiments.

+### C-V2X

+### DSRC

 [GNURadio](https://github.com/gnuradio/gnuradio) version 3.8 is required to run DSRC experiments in V2Verifier.
 Additionally, GNURadio modules from the